 Deets: Opens Sept.
 25. 12 p.m.-7 p.m.
 Monday-Thursday; 9 a.m.-7 p.m.
 Friday-Sunday.
 Prices vary according to attraction; pumpkin patch is free.

 Pope Farms Corn MAiZE & Pumpkin Patch, Wiggins

 When the schedule includes a 10-acre corn maze, a pumpkin pulverizer, potato cannons, and duck races (just to name a few of the activities), you know it’s gonna be a pawesome time—especially when Pope Farms proudly declares that it “welcomes all children, even if yours has four legs.”
 Yep, we found our people.

-Did we miss any dog-friendly apple orchards or pumpkin patches in Colorado?
-Woof at us in the comments and don’t furget to tag #sidewalkdog in all those adventure grams!
+Did we miss any dog-friendly Colorado pumpkin patches or apple orchards?
+Woof at us in the comments, and don’t furget to tag #SidewalkFog in all those adventure grams!

 Featured photo: @graysonthaaussie